mikegoatly/html2md/README.md

 Allows for specific tags to be ignored.

 --image-path-prefix|--ipp <IMAGE PATH PREFIX>
 The prefix to apply to all rendered image URLs - helpful when you're going to be serving images from a different location, relative or absolute.

 --default-code-language <LANGUAGE>
 The default language to use on code blocks converted from pre tags - defaults to csharp

 --code-language-class-map <CLASSNAME:LANGUAGE,CLASSNAME:LANGUAGE,...>
 Map between a pre tag's class names and languages.
 E.g. you might map the class name "sh_csharp" to "csharp" and "sh_powershell" to "powershell".

+--front-matter-data <PROPERTY:[XPATH|{{MACRO}}|{{'CONSTANT'}}]>
+Allows for configuration of information to be extracted to a Front Matter property.
+This can be an XPath to an element or attribute in the HTML page, a string constant or a supported macro.
+Supported macros:
+RelativeUriPath: The relative path of the page being converted. e.g. for https://example.com/pages/page-1 the macro would return /pages/page-1

+--front-matter-data-list <PROPERTY:XPATH>
+Allows for configuration of list-based information to be extracted to a Front Matter property.

+--front-matter-delimiter <DELIMITER>
+The delimiter to write out for the Front Matter section of the converted document.
+The default is ---
 ```

 ## Usage as a nuget package